Bullet found on Derry bus

-DERRY — Monday morning Derry police received a call that a live round of ammunition was found on a school bus that brought students to Pinkerton Academy and Derry Village School, Capt.
+DERRY — Police received a call Monday morning that a live round of ammunition was found on a school bus that brought students to Pinkerton Academy and Derry Village School, Capt.
 Vernon Thomas said.

 The school district "identified where it came from and took the appropriate actions," Thomas said.
 "We will do some follow-up."